Legends of Belariath

 Mindset:

-Stability.
-That, in a word, sums up the Earth Mage's approach to most aspects of his life and the world around him.
-Most mages are analytical, dispassionate (with the exception of the Fire Mages, of course) and logical, but Earth Mages exceed even the usual cool demeanor of the educated Mage.
 Lovers of both wilderness 'and' civilization, they are often at the forefront of construction, creating homes, bridges and other instruments of habitation, with a sharp eye kept on making the best use of the environment around them.
 They have a deep and abiding respect for tradition and the status quo, and have an instinctive distrust of wild change or impulsive decisions.
 This is not to say that they are slow to act or indecisive, for they are not.
 But, they are known to deliberate, debate, plot out multiple contingencies and possibilities and only act when they are 'sure' that it is the best path, unless circumstance demands immediacy.
 Change, for them, comes slowly but steadily, as they determine the best path to take into the future.

 Concept:

 Their power is rooted in the land itself, but goes deeper than that of Gaea and the life that She represents.
 Geomancy is the study and manipulation of forces that resonate from deep within the land itself and encompasses all things therein, both living and inanimate.
 It sings to them, soothes them and reassures them that their power comes from something so old as to consider the elves and Gods impudent and impulsive creatures.
 So, the Earth Mages learn to respect and appreciate tradition, the time-tested things and ideas that have come before them, that have lasted and endured, time-worn beliefs.
-But, like the land, they accept that change always comes, but it must be 'managed' properly, to ensure that the traditions be honored even as they are supplanted and replaced.
+But, like the land, they accept that change always comes, but it must be 'managed' properly, to ensure that the traditions be honoured even as they are supplanted and replaced.

 Advantage: